Iazyges: Diet

 Before their migration into the Pannonian Basin, while still living north of Tyras, on the north-western coast of the Black Sea, the geographer Strabo states that their diet consisted largely of "honey, milk, and cheese".
 After their migration, the Iazyges were cattle breeders; they required salt to preserve their meat but there were no salt mines within their territory.
 According to Cassius Dio, the Iazyges received grain from the Romans.

 The Iazyges used hanging, asymmetrical, barrel-shaped pots that had uneven weight distribution.
 The rope used to hang the pot was wrapped around the edges of the side collar; it is believed the rope was tied tightly to the pot, allowing it to spin in circles.
 Due to the spinning motion, there are several theories about the pot's uses.
-It is believed the small hanging pots were used to ferment alcohol using the seeds of touch-me-not balsam (Impatiens noli-tangere), and larger hanging pots were used to churn butter and make cheese.
+It is believed the small hanging pots were used to store fermented alcohol, some of which have been found to contain seeds of touch-me-not balsam (Impatiens noli-tangere), which has led researchers to hypothesize that some of the fermented beverages were infused with the seeds for the purposes of either cultic practices or medicinal use, while the larger hanging pots were likely used to churn butter and make cheese.